James Outman Player Props: Dodgers vs. Pirates

 James Outman At The Plate

-- Outman is hitting .311 with two doubles, three triples, seven home runs and 10 walks.
+- Outman is batting .316 with four doubles, three triples, seven home runs and 10 walks.

-- Among qualified hitters, he ranks 22nd in batting average, while his on-base percentage ranks 19th and he is third in slugging.
+- Among qualifying batters in MLB play, he ranks 16th in batting average, 19th in on-base percentage, and fourth in slugging.

-- Outman has had at least one RBI in 34.8% of his games this season (eight of 23), with two or more RBI five times (21.7%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 33.3% of his games this season, Outman has driven in at least one run.
+In five of those games (20.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored in 39.1% of his games this year, with two or more runs scored in 17.4%.
+- He has scored in 10 of 24 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.